The Monson Community Garden at Keep Homestead Museum was established in 2011, just in time for the tornado and “Snow-tober.”

 Thanks to the town of Monson and the Friends of the Keep Homestead Museum, there is town water available for irrigation from a faucet at the corner of every four plots, a lockable storage shed for gardening tools, a tractor, and a porta-potty.
 Visit the Monson Community Garden website for more information.

-The gardeners who use the Community Garden plots benefit from the sponsorship of Curaleaf, located in Ware.
-Their interest in the garden is appreciated specifically and in locally raised food in general.
-Their willingness to “put your money where your mouth is” is greatly admired.
-This financial help allows for expenses such as a tractor break down, the cost of planting a cover crop in the Fall, and on and on.
+The local gardeners who use the Community Garden plots have benefitted from sponsorship support.
+Interest in the garden is appreciated.
+Financial help allows for expenses such as a tractor break down, the cost of planting a cover crop in the fall, and on and on.
+Please be in touch with Carol Garner if you’d like to contribute.